Position: Assistant Head Coach, Special Teams Coordinator, Cornerbacks

-• In six years on staff, he has helped the Tigers to a 76-9 record and three appearances in the national championship game, winning national titles in 2016 and 2018.
+• In 10 years on staff, he has helped the Tigers to a 121-18 record, seven ACC championships and four national championship game appearances, including national titles in 2016 and 2018.

 • Contributed to Clemson’s 2018 defense leading the nation in scoring defense (13.1 points per game) for the first time in school history.

 • His cornerbacks helped Clemson rank fifth in the nation in pass efficiency defense (106.9) in 2017.

 • Coached two First-Team All-ACC defensive backs in Jadar Johnson and Cordrea Tankersley in the 2016 season.

 • His defensive backs contributed to the 2015 Tigers ranking fourth in the nation in third-down defense.

 • Coached first-team All-ACC cornerback Mackensie Alexander, second-team All-ACC safety Jayron Kearse and third-team All-ACC cornerback Cordrea Tankersley in 2015 en route to being named FootballScoop Defensive Backs Coach of the Year.

 • Helped the 2014 squad lead the nation in total defense (260.8), while also ranking in the top five in many other statistical categories.
 Coached first-team All-ACC cornerback Garry Peters that season.